samuelim01/peerprep/services/collaboration/README.md

 - **HTTP Method**: `PATCH`
 - **Endpoint**: `/room/{roomId}/close`

+### Authorization

+This endpoint requires a valid JWT token in the Authorization header.

 ### Parameters:

 - `roomId` (Required) - The ID of the room to close.